Israel is home to many ancient heritage sites of the world.

 It is time to remember Jesus’ miraculous reconciliation between Jew and Gentile, between yourself and Him, and between one another.
+Let the events in Caesarea inspire you.
 Share the gospel of peace with those in your life who do not have the same hope as you.
 Jesus is saying to us again today:

 “Peace I leave with you; My peace I give to you; not as the world gives do I give to you.
 Do not let your heart be troubled, nor let it be fearful.”
 John 14:27